BDC Hamburger Icon

 Open row

 Credit card processing is ubiquitous in modern business.
 Fewer consumers carry cash, and more businesses than ever are eschewing the cash-only model.
-Credit and debit cards, along with digital wallets like Apple Pay, Google Pay and Samsung Pay, are prevalent.
-Providing your customers with multiple convenient payment options provides a better checkout experience and boosts overall customer satisfaction.
+Credit and debit cards — along with digital wallets like Apple Pay, Google Wallet and Samsung Wallet — are prevalent.
+Providing your customers with multiple convenient payment options provides a better checkout experience.
+The practice also boosts overall customer satisfaction.

 Unfortunately, navigating credit card processing services can be challenging amid complex pricing structures, fee schedules and hidden fees.
-PayPal’s credit card processing services eliminate this confusion with transparent pricing, so you won’t be surprised when you receive your statement at the end of the month.
+PayPal’s credit card processing services eliminate this confusion with transparent pricing.
+This way, you won’t be surprised when you receive your statement at the end of the month.
+We’ll explain everything small businesses should know about pricing and fees for PayPal’s credit card processing services.

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire below to have our vendor partners contact you about your needs.